damc-code/vscode-theme-geal/README.md

 # Geal

-Geal was designed to be simple and clean, text color schema was based on color scheme of the old Textpad editor
+Geal was designed to be simple and clean, text color scheme was based on color scheme of the old Textpad editor

 ## Syntax Palette